checkmycode/san_jose_muni_bot/README.md

 ## Contributing

 This project was meant to be cloned and used for your own use case.
-If you do run into a bug, please let me know!